jinsupark/11ty-docs/content/get-started/customization/headless-mode.md

 ### Headless Mode with Root

-If you would like to load root variables only, you can achieve this by enabling the `$headless-with-root` setting.
+By default, headless mode will not include any root variables to your stylesheet, to include root variables enable the `$headless-with-root` setting.

 ```scss
 // styles.scss